Nelson-PROIA/network-security-aes/README.md

 # AES Encryption Algorithm Implementation

-This project provides a Java implementation of a simplified AES (Advanced Encryption Standard) encryption algorithm.
+This project provides a Java implementation of AES (Advanced Encryption Standard) encryption algorithm.
 AES is a symmetric key encryption algorithm widely used for securing sensitive data.

 ## Overview